mia-platform/documentation/docs/release_notes/platform_releasenotes.md

 * If you click on your user, you can view your name, a new Info page and the logout section.

-* On the Info page you can view the Mia-Platform version number and the list of all the Mia core Services version number that you are using.
+* On the Info page you can view the Mia-Platform version number and the list of all the Mia-Platformcore Services version number that you are using.

-* In the Project Creation section it is now possible to select which core Mia Services to activate.
+* In the Project Creation section it is now possible to select which core Mia-PlatformServices to activate.
 We have also given the possibility to change the name of the gitlab project or to create a subgroup.

 * In the Secret Section we have added the possibility to create random secret and copying them into your table.